Title IX Lawyers in Denver

 In order to be eligible to file a claim, you must do so within 180 days from the date of the initial discrimination.
 Your complaint also must contain specific information, including the name of the institution where the discriminatory act occurred, the date of the incident, detailed information about the incident, and your contact information.

-Parties We Represent in Denver Title IX Cases
+We Represent Victims and Claimants in Denver Title IX Cases

 Our Title IX lawyers regularly represent the following parties in Title IX cases: